Implementing arbitrary quantum operations via quantum walks on a cycle graph: finding approximations via gradient descent

-Training the DTQW-QNN indeed exhibits similar phenomenons from training classical machine learning models.
-For example, the implicit acceleration by overparameterization \cite{arora2018on} also emerges in the training of the DTQW-QNN, as shown in Fig.~\ref{fig:acc by overpara}.
-When the number of layers $T$ is larger, more parameters are involved in the DTQW-QNN.
-Hence the distance drops faster during the training.
+Training the DTQW-QNN exhibits some similar phenomena as training classical machine learning models.
+For example, the implicit acceleration by overparameterization \cite{arora2018on} also emerges in the training of the DTQW-QNN.
+The implicit acceleration by overparameterization is a phenomenon where the neural network training becomes faster if more layers are added to the network.
+For DTQW-QNNs, more layers mean more steps of walk, i.e., a larger depth $T$.
+As shown in Fig.~\ref{fig:acc by overpara}, when the number of depth $T$ is larger, the distance drops faster during the training.

 To show that the algorithm also works for larger quantum systems, we apply it to a DTQW on a cycle graph with $20$ sites as a demonstration to realize the quantum Fourier transformation.
-The result is shown in Fig.~(\ref{fig:large sys}).
-The DTQW-QNN with an underlying quantum system of $40$ dimensions is as promising as it is when its dimension is small.
+As shown in Fig.~\ref{fig:large sys}, this DTQW-QNN with a $40$-dimensional underlying quantum system can still be trained to implement the operator we want.
 For the meta parameters used to generate the numerical results throughout this work, see Appendix~\ref{app:metapara}.